sam-the-tutor/celo-Tutorial/README.md

   event Approval(address indexed owner, address indexed spender, uint256 value);
 }
 ```
 We don't need to build our currency token as there are already prebuilt tokens that we can just use in this example.
 We will use the cUSD (Celo dollar) that follows the ERC20 token standard.
-We specify how we are going to interact with the token through the above `interface` code.
+We specify how we are going to interact with the token through the above `interface`.
 Learn more about [tokens](https://worldcoin.org/articles/what-are-crypto-tokens), [interfaces](https://docs.soliditylang.org/en/v0.8.18/contracts.html#interfaces) and [token standards](https://ethereum.org/en/developers/docs/standards/tokens/).

 Time to move on.